DavePearce/JBuildFS/README.md

 #### Sinks

-A content sink is an instance of `Content.Sink`, and provides an API for writing structured content into the store.
+A content sink is an instance of `Content.Sink<K,V>`, and provides an API for writing structured content into the store.
 The following illustrates writing a piece of structured content into the store:

 ```Java